BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_3_Setting_Up_Your_Wallet.md

 ## Prove Control (Optional)

-In previous versions of Bitcoin Core, you were able to prove control of an address with the `bicoin-cli signmessage` command.
+In previous versions of Bitcoin Core, you were able to prove control of an address with the `bitcoin-cli signmessage` command.
 This is generally a nice feature because it allows you to offer assurance to someone sending you funds that you'll definitely be able to retrieve those funds (or at least that you can currently).
-Because of the advent of descriptor wallets, which we'll talk about in the next section, this is no longer possible.
+Because of the advent of descriptor wallets (which we'll talk about in the next section), this is no longer possible.
 You still _can_ prove control of an address by deriving a WIF-format private key from the descriptor for a particular address and then using `bitcoin-cli signmessagewithprivkey` with that specific key, but that's a complex process that goes beyond the scope of this course.

 Just keep in mind for the moment that proof of control is a nice feature if you can manage it.

 ## Summary: Setting Up Your Wallet

 You need to create an address to receive funds.
-That address is stored in a wallet, which you can backup.
+That address is stored in a wallet, which you can back up.
 But, there's more to both the wallet and the address: wallets are supported by an interoperable description system called descriptors; and addresses come in a variety of types.
-We'll cover those in the next two chapters before we finally get to some funds.
+We'll cover those in this and the next chapter before we finally get to some funds.
 We'll also be seeing lots more wallet commands in the future, but they'll be things like checking your balance, which require you to have those funds!

 ## What's Next?